Does your business need a mobile site?

 - What are the costs and benefits for your business of each?

-Mobile usage surpassed desktop computer use years ago.
+Cell usage surpassed desktop computer use years ago.
 Now it’s not just about having a mobile plan in place – but about how fast you can implement it.
 The mobile marketing landscape is complex.
 But with a solid plan that fits your brand, and by working with the latest technologies, you can gain a competitive advantage.